In the grounds of Walthamstow Girls' School lies a unique surprise — a hidden 'Greek' amphitheatre that's been putting on plays for almost a century.

 Greenall says audiences are often surprised to learn of the theatre's existence, even if they're local to the area: "They're stunned to find such a venue hidden in the heart of the borough," he says, "The most common refrain is always that they had no idea it was there."

-In 2022, the theatre stages a production of Shakespeare's Twelfth Night (27 July to 30 July).
+In 2023, the theatre stages a production of Shakespeare's The Winter's Tale (26 July to 29 July).
 While you can't purchase tickets online — due to 'the unpredictability of British weather' — they are available to buy on-site, and the Greek Theatre Players have always managed to fit everyone into their shows.